My Digital Footprint

 WeVideo Free version - upload the six images and add their captions as text

-Screencastify - Create a new slide deck with an image on each slide and add captions using the text tool or word art.
-Present slidedeck in fullscreen and record with Screencastify.
+Screencast - Create a new slide deck with an image on each slide and add captions using the text tool or word art.
+Present slidedeck in fullscreen and record a Screencast.

 Harnessing local curriculum